-As a second wave of the COVID-19 pandemic progresses, alongside the backlog of elective work, and anticipated winter pressures, we can expect an extraordinary burden will fall on the NHS and those working within it.
+As the COVID-19 pandemic continues, alongside the backlog of elective work, and winter pressures, an extraordinary burden is falling on the NHS and those working within it.

 The T&Cs (Terms and Conditions of Service for NHS Doctors and Dentists in Training (England) 2016) contains a nationally agreed range of safe working hours restrictions and rest requirements, designed to protect junior doctors from excessive fatigue and burnout.

 It is therefore crucial that these protections must continue to be applied in full whilst managing the ongoing COVID-19 pandemic.
 All junior doctor rotas, including COVID-19 rotas, must adhere in full to the T&Cs.

 Read more about the how the BMA believes junior doctor rotas should be managed during the pandemic.

 If you are given a new rota or it is revised, it must be appropriately analysed to calculate your pay in accordance with the requirements of the 2016 TCS, even if the new rota does not comply with all the hours and rest limits of the 2016 TCS.

 This includes the provisions regarding basic/enhanced hours, average weekly hours, weekend allowance, on-call allowance, etc.